fbpx

 Best practices when asking mental health survey questions

-When drafting a feedback survey, it’s essential to ask the right questions.Β Regarding mental health, questions are most effective when they are short, concise, and relevant.
+When drafting a feedback survey using mental health questions, it’s essential to ask the right questions.Β Regarding mental health, questions are most effective when they are short, concise, and relevant.

 Examples of mental health survey questions: